michaellihs/rocketchat-notification-resource/README.md

     127.0.0.1       chat.dev.localhost
     ```

-3. `cd` into the `dev` directory and use the provided shell script to spin up RocketChat
+3. `cd` into the `dev/rocket-chat` directory and use the provided shell script to spin up RocketChat

     ```
-    cd dev
+    cd dev/rocket-chat
     ./rocketchat-up.sh
     ```

-4. The RocketChat URL should open up in your browser.
+4. After a while the RocketChat URL should open up in your browser.
+You can login with user `admin` password `admin`
+5. Provide some organization information and you are good to go.

 ### Building the image for the resource